dan-willia/dan-willia.github.io/_posts/2025-12-15-GROUPTHEORY-AND-XOR.md

 **Logical And ($\wedge$)**

 The same result as logical or, but this time $F$ has no inverse.
-(I leave it to the reader to construct the Cayley table.)
+(Teacher mode: can you construct the Cayley table?)

 **XOR ($\otimes$)**